-Our staff work to improve the health of Hamilton County residents through education programs and services that address immunizations, nutrition, physical activity, disease transmission, access to health care, and much more.
+Our staff works to improve the health of Hamilton County residents through access to sexual health testing and treatment services, tuberculosis care, the Children with Medical Handicaps program, access to other health services, and much more.

 - No clinical services from 12:00pm – 1:00pm Monday – Friday

 - 4th Tuesday of each month: Closed from 8:00am – 1:00pm for staff training and development

 - Skin test administrations are scheduled on Monday, Tuesday, Wednesday, and Friday 9:00 am – 3:00 pm.

 - No skin tests on Thursdays (readings only)

 - Skin Test Administration may be unavailable week of or before major holidays due to reading time constraints.

 - Skin test readings must be completed 48 to 72 hours after administration and will be scheduled when you’re here for your skin test.
 If you miss your appointment, we may not be able to read your skin test and it may need to be replaced.

 - Please note, we do not read TB skin tests administered by facilities outside our own, and outside facilities are not allowed to read a skin test placed by HCPH.
 Both administration and readings must be done by our clinic staff.

 We are located at 184 E McMillan St., Cincinnati, OH 45219